solana-labs/solana-bigtable/README.md

 NOTE: As for now the migration process is on demand, so before creating the Dataflow job you'll need to send and email with the service account credentials you created `xxx@xxx.iam.gserviceaccount.com` to joe@solana.com or axl@solana.com.

 ## Restoring Missing Blocks
-Sometimes blocks are missing from BigTable.
+Sometimes blocks could be missing from your BigTable instnace.
 This will be apparent on Explorer where the parent slot & child slot links won't form cycles.
 For example, before 59437028 was restored 59437027 incorrectly listed 59437029 as a child:

 * https://explorer.solana.com/block/59437029: parent is 59437028
 * https://explorer.solana.com/block/59437028: missing